 - Direct deposit (ACH) — BestMark and Market Force both use direct deposit.
 You’ll provide your routing and account number during onboarding, and payments land automatically.

 - Check — Less common but still used by some companies.
 Secret Shopper has historically paid by check for certain shop types.
-A dedicated account makes depositing checks straightforward via mobile deposit.
+A dedicated account makes depositing checks easy via mobile deposit.

 - Square or Cash App — Some smaller or regional schedulers use these platforms.
 Having a Cash App Business account linked to your main checking covers this without any extra setup.